Welcome to Guitar River! A new site for guitar gear buyer's guides and reviews.

 The radius of the guitar neck refers to how rounded the fingerboard or fretboard is.
-By the way, the fretboard is the top, flat area of the guitar neck where you put your fingers.
+The fretboard is the top area of the guitar neck where you put your fingers.

-For example, a Stratocaster will have a smaller and rounder radius of 9.5”.
-An Ibanez RG will have a bigger and flatter radius of 15”.
+For example, a Stratocaster will have a rounder radius of 9.5”.
+An Ibanez RG will have a flatter radius of 15”.
 The rounder radius will be comfortable for playing chords, and the flatter radius will help with speed and accuracy when soloing.

-The size of the neck will also vary.
+The size and depth of the neck will also vary.
 For example, an Ibanez will have a thinner neck than a Stratocaster.
-Some players will find this more comfortable, and others will prefer the thicker Fender neck.
+Some players will find this more comfortable, while others will prefer the thicker Fender neck.

-This is really a matter of feel, and you should try out some different guitars to get a sense of what this means.
+This is ultimately a matter of preference.
+You should try out some different guitars to get a sense of different guitar necks.

 Don’t worry too much about the various letters or shapes.
 Just know that the shape and size of the neck will vary depending on the guitar.
 This may be important to you later as your playing progresses.

-The scale length of the guitar is basically how long the guitar strings are between the nut and the bridge saddles.
-There are a couple different standard scale lengths.
-Most Strats are 25.5” scale length, while the common Gibson scale length is shorter at 24.75”.
+The guitar’s scale length is basically how long the guitar strings are between the nut and the bridge saddles.
+There are a couple of different standard scale lengths.
+Most Strats are 25.5” scale length, while the standard Gibson scale length is shorter at 24.75”.

 The guitar frets are the segments of metal wire in the fingerboard.
 You’ll press down on the guitar string near a fret to make a particular tone.
 The frets on a guitar are essential for producing the different notes of the musical scale (though not every stringed instrument has frets).

 You may prefer one particular fret size over another.
-This will be something you get a feel for as you try out different guitars and progress in your playing.
+You will get a feel for this as you try out different guitars and progress in your playing.